Probing the sensitivity of anisotropic flow coefficients to the initial nuclear structure in pO and OO collisions at the LHC: Event Generation and Methodology

 \subsubsection{MUSIC: Hydrodynamics}

-Using viscous relativistic hydrodynamics, MUSIC evolves the energy-momentum tensor obtained from IP-Glasma at the thermalization time $\tau_{0} = 0.4$~fm, under the assumption of local thermal equilibrium.
+Using viscous relativistic hydrodynamics, MUSIC evolves the energy--momentum tensor obtained from IP-Glasma at the thermalization time $\tau_{0} = 0.4$~fm, under the assumption of local thermal equilibrium.
 The evolution incorporates shear and bulk viscous effects, solving the conservation law $\partial_\mu T^{\mu\nu}$~\cite{Schenke:2010nt, Schenke:2010rr, Paquet:2015lta}.
-The simulation is performed in a (2+1)D boost-invariant set-up, using an equation-of-state parametrization \texttt{"s95p-v1.2"} that interpolates between lattice-QCD and hadron resonance gas~\cite{Huovinen:2009yb}.
+The simulation is performed in a (2+1)D boost-invariant set-up, using an equation-of-state parametrization \texttt{"s95p-v1.2"} that is obtained from the interplay between lattice-QCD and hadron resonance gas~\cite{Huovinen:2009yb}.
 A constant shear viscosity to entropy ratio of $\eta/s = 0.12$ is used along with a temperature-dependent bulk viscosity $\zeta/s(T)$ as described in Ref.~\cite{Schenke:2020mbo}.
-Further, the Kurganov-Tadmor numerical algorithm solves the hydrodynamic equations~\cite{Kurganov:2000ovy, Jeon:2015dfa}.
-The evolution continues until the local energy density falls to a switching energy density, $e_{\rm switch}= 0.18~\rm GeV/fm^{3}$~\cite{Schenke:2020mbo}, at which a freeze-out hypersurface is constructed, marking the end of the hydrodynamic description.
+Further, the Kurganov--Tadmor numerical algorithm solves the hydrodynamic equations~\cite{Kurganov:2000ovy, Jeon:2015dfa}.
+The evolution continues until the local energy density falls to a switching energy density, $\varepsilon_{\rm switch}= 0.18~\rm GeV/fm^{3}$~\cite{Schenke:2020mbo}, at which a freeze-out hypersurface is constructed, marking the end of the hydrodynamic evolution of the fluid.